Fishing in Finland

 Lake Inarijärvi: There are more than 3,000 islands in Lake Inarijärvi.

 We have 187,888 lakes, the Finnish Lake District – the most extensive area of unbroken lake in Europe – as well as 1,100 kilometres of Baltic Sea coastline, including its archipelagos, and 647 rivers covering 25,000 kilometres.
 Could anglers wish for more?

 They definitely could.
 Anglers obviously also wish for those waters to be brimming with fish.
 Luckily, their wishes came true.
 In addition to being well-stocked, Finland’s extensive waters are also pristine and full of beautiful scenery that will take your breath away.
 Unlike crowded fishing sites around the world, Finland offers space and silence.
 Here you can fish in your own peace, face-to-face with nature.

 The most common game species include the white-fleshed predators pike, perch and zander.
 Pike and perch can be found in almost all waters.
 Over a metre-long pike is no big deal anywhere in Finland.
 The best zander stocks can be found in the lake district of Southern and Central Finland and on the southern sea coast.

 Northern Finland offers great sites for anglers in pursuit of grayling and salmon.
 In the best sites in Northwest Lapland, known as the ‘Arm of Finland’, grayling can grow to weights of over two kilos.
+Dream destinations for anglers in pursuit of big salmon include River Tenojoki, the most prolific salmon river in Europe, and River Tornionjoki.
 Read more